Veronica Ryan (born 1956 in Plymouth, Montserrat) is a Montserrat-born British artist.

 'Empty Compartments Full of Dust' (1993) is the content of a vacuum cleaner, containing the shedding of human skin, hair and fingernails that Ryan defines as 'the texture of everyday life'

 Ryan was awarded the Cleveland International Drawing Biennale in 1983, and a Henry Moore Foundation Award in 1988.
-She was represented in the Tate's show 'Sculptors and Modellers' and at solo exhibitions at the ICA (1987) and Kettle's Yard (1988).
+She was represented in the Tate's show 'Sculptors and Modellers' and at solo exhibitions at the Institute of Contemporary Arts (1987) and Kettle's Yard (1988).
 Her work is in the permanent collection of the Tate Gallery.